libaudioverse/libaudioverse/bindings/python/docs/python-specifics.rst

 Comparing Objects
 --------------------

-Libaudioverse objects are thin proxies over handles, with their global state stored elsewhre in the Libaudioverse module.
+Libaudioverse objects are thin proxies over handles, with their global state stored elsewhere in the Libaudioverse module.
 Consequently, you need to use `==`, not `is`.
 `is` will work sometimes, but no guarantee is made that two node objects in different variables are the same proxy instance.